Manhunt underway in deadly Istanbul nightclub attack

 Some people jumped into the Bosphorus strait, he said, a testament to the panic that engulfed the nightspot.
 Temperatures were near freezing in Istanbul and yet people were willing to leap into the frigid waters to escape.

-"For ten minutes there was gunfire and then for another five minutes they were throwing bombs, fired a bit more, then left," Turk recalled.
+"For 10 minutes there was gunfire and then for another five minutes they were throwing bombs, fired a bit more, then left," Turk recalled.

 Turkish Deputy Prime Minister Numan Kurtulmus told CNN sister network CNN Turk that the attacker is a lone assailant and that the authorities "are trying hard" to identify and apprehend the person in order to investigate any ties to terror groups.